MAT381E-Fall21/Project_final_report/README.md

-# Project Final Documents
+# Getting ready for finals

+1. Select a time slot for your final oral presentation at https://docs.google.com/spreadsheets/d/1HrApQ2KHJcj4GnpPXSNZbmDIMrM7V-XsLmsNoIIyYE8/edit#gid=796203822.

-These repo consists of two sub-directories such as:
+2. This repository consists of two sub-directories such as:

-1. Final report: Submit all source files (including `.Rmd` files, final output can be a `.html` or `.pdf` file) by **June 21, 2021, at 23:59**.
+  1. Final report and
+  2. Oral Presentation.

-2. Oral Presentation: Submit all source files (including `.Rmd` files, final output can be a `.html` file) **before your presentation**.
+3. Submit all source files (including `.Rmd` files) just before your oral presentation (January 29, 2022 or January 30, 2022).

+5. Do not forget to submit your peer evaluation forms which require different GitHub submission as an individual study.

+5. Make this repository public and deploy your final report at GitHub pages (you have to do required actions before publishing).

-3. Please provide url address of your project deployed at GitHub pages in this Google Sheet form: https://docs.google.com/spreadsheets/d/1EewQ9CTcfGLwx7KgA21DpinNJZH4lgDd5L1lJlvwCaU/edit#gid=0
+6. Please provide url address of your final project deployed at GitHub pages in this Google Sheet form: https://docs.google.com/spreadsheets/d/1HrApQ2KHJcj4GnpPXSNZbmDIMrM7V-XsLmsNoIIyYE8/edit#gid=0

-4. Select a time slot for your presentation (either **June 26 or June 27, 2021**) and type your team name in the same Google Sheet above.
-   Be ready on time!..
+7. The address should be similar to this: https://github.com/MAT381E-Fall21/final-project_teamname.

-5. **Oral presentation Zoom meeting details will be available around June 24-25, 2021**.
+8. **Oral presentation Zoom meeting details will available on Ninova as time approaches**.

 ---

 # **Office Hours**

-- May 31, 2021 between 20:30-22:30.
-- June 7, 2021 between 20:30-22:30.
-- June 14, 2021 between 20:30-22:30.
-- June 21, 2021 between 20:30-22:30.
+If you need any questions for your final report, send me an email or try to set up an online meeting at the following Zoom link (keep this link).

 # **Zoom meeting link details**:

 [Join Zoom Meeting for office hours](https://itu-edu-tr.zoom.us/j/99088059412?pwd=bTNZcElreWd3Z1MyS0hvVnpLOEdrQT09)